Understanding and Transforming the Medical Industrial Complex: Climate and Disability Justice Edition

-Spring Political Ed Series 2025
+Spring Political Education Series 2026

 Series Overview

-This series focuses on the intersections of ableism, medical racism, and environmental racism and their entanglements with the Medical Industrial Complex (MIC).
-It explores the historic and ongoing connections of big pharma with corporate polluters and legacies of eugenics and genocide around the globe.
-The series also examines how the MIC itself underpins, perpetuates, and profits from the climate crisis and profound, ongoing violence and harm.
-You do not have to have taken Part 1 to enroll in and benefit from Part 2, we’ll provide resources to catch you up!
+This series focuses on the intersections of ableism, medical racism, and environmental racism and their entanglements with the Medical Industrial Complex (MIC) as well as rising national and global authoritarianism.
+It explores the historic and ongoing connections of big pharma with corporate polluters and legacies of eugenics, ecocide and genocide across the globe.

 HJC’s Spring Pol Ed Series brings together disabled communities and leaders with healthcare workers, healers, birth workers, med and nursing students, climate justice organizers, artists, academics, and compassionate dreamers to learn together, build power and resistance, get new concepts and tools, and be better prepared for action.
 If this resonates for you, please join us.
 Our doors and hearts are open and you are essential to our communities in these times!